KelvinWSC/Animal_classifier_knn/README.md

 # Animal Classifier

-This is a practice to use k_NN algorithm to classify animals.
+This is a practice to use k-NN algorithm to classify animals.

 The same technique can be used to predict customer behaviour, product preference, voting tendency, possibility of fraud etc.

 ## **Goal**
-To develop a model, using k_NN algorithm and the dataset given by a zoo, to classify animals into correct class type based on the observable traits of the animal.
+To develop a model, using k-NN algorithm and the dataset given by a zoo, to classify animals into correct class type based on the observable traits of the animal.

 ## **Dataset**
 The dataset consists of 101 animals from a zoo.
 There are 16 variables with various traits to describe the animals.